carboncopies/BrainGenix-ERS/README.md

-    "DirectionalLightRotX" - X Rotation of the light "DirectionalLightRotY" - Y Rotation of the light "DirectionalLightRotZ" - Z Rotation of the light "DirectionalLightIntensity" - brighness of the light
-    "DirectionalLightColorR" - Red component of color (from scale of 0 to 1) "DirectionalLightColorG" - Green component of color (from scale of 0 to 1) "DirectionalLightColorB" - Blue component of color (from scale of 0 to 1)
+    "DirectionalLightRotX" - X Rotation of the light "DirectionalLightRotY" - Y Rotation of the light "DirectionalLightRotZ" - Z Rotation of the light "DirectionalLightIntensity" - brighness of the light (float) "DirectionalLightMaxDistance" - maximum distance of the light after which the scene will not be affected (float) "DirectionalLightColorR" - Red component of color (from scale of 0 to 1) "DirectionalLightColorG" - Green component of color (from scale of 0 to 1) "DirectionalLightColorB" - Blue component of color (from scale of 0 to 1)